nxskok/pasias/docs/02-reading-in.md

 will be `read_delim`.
 Put the URL as the first thing in `read_delim`, or (better) define it into a variable
 first:
-\marginnote{I say *better* because otherwise the read line gets rather long.
-This way you read it as *the URL is some long thing that I don't care about especially, and I what I need to do is to read the data from that URL, separated by spaces.*}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">I say *better* because otherwise the read line gets rather long.
+This way you read it as *the URL is some long thing that I don't care about especially, and I what I need to do is to read the data from that URL, separated by spaces.*</span>

 ```r